sjohnr/springone-2021/README.md

 * [flights-api](/flights-api) - A REST API secured with Spring Security OAuth 2.0 Resource Server
 * [sso](/sso) - A Spring-powered OAuth 2.0 Authorization Server

 The final state is a single-page application that authenticates the user with OpenID Connect 1.0 and collaborates with a REST API using OAuth 2.0 bearer tokens.
+It brings together the following concepts:

+* The `spa` is served as static content from the `/static` directory of `flights-web`
+* The `sso` application is configured as an OpenID Connect 1.0 provider that mints signed JWTs for an OAuth 2.0 client
+* The `flights-api` application is simplified to act as a resource server that verifies signed JWTs for authentication
+* The `flights-web` application acts as an OAuth 2.0 client, performs token relay with Spring Cloud Gateway, and implements the [backend for frontend (bff)](https://www.ietf.org/id/draft-bertocci-oauth2-tmi-bff-01.html) pattern to store access tokens on the server
+* The `spa` authenticates with `flights-web` using a standard session cookie (`SESSIONID`), and additionally uses a cookie/header pair for csrf protection (`XSRF-TOKEN`, `X-XSRF-TOKEN`)

 Getting Started
 --